LSparkzwz/Prelearn/report/first_approach_report.md

 <details><summary>Udacity + edX dataset</summary>
 <p>
 <ul>
-<li> Download the dataset as zip from: https://drive.google.com/drive/folders/1qWOh8NiDyz1Ppt0CEVJkoU4HDJhtBrpT?usp=sharing . </li>
+<li> Request the dataset (you need the subtitles too, not just the prerequisites!) as zip from: http://ai-lab-03.dia.uniroma3.it/datasets/lm2016/ . </li>
 <li> Extract the zip: you should have a folder called <code>edX-Udacity-dataset</code> </li>
 <li> Upload <code>edX-Udacity-dataset</code> to the root of "My Drive" of your Google Drive. </li>
 <li> Run every cell in <a href="https://github.com/LSparkzwz/Prelearn/blob/master/init_en.ipynb">init_en.ipynb</a>. </li>